ambonte/password-locker/README.md

  As a user, I also want to view my various account credentials and their passwords in the application.

+ As a user, I want to delete a credentials account that I no longer need in the application.

  # SetUp / Installation Requirements
  Prerequisites
  .python3.6